nothingtosurprise/OpenClaw-RL/README.md

 ## 🤝 Contributing

 We welcome contributions that integrate new learning methods into the OpenClaw-RL framework!
-The integration of [SDFT](https://arxiv.org/abs/2601.19897) / [SDPO](https://arxiv.org/abs/2601.20802) into [openclaw-opd](./openclaw-opd) is a great example of a successful community contribution.
+The integration of [SDFT](https://arxiv.org/abs/2601.19897) / [SDPO](https://arxiv.org/abs/2601.20802) into [openclaw-opd](./openclaw-opd), and [supporting LoRA](https://github.com/Gen-Verse/OpenClaw-RL/pull/23) are great examples of successful community contributions.

 **Highly wanted contributions:**
 - ☁️ **Tinker cloud deployment** — run OpenClaw-RL training on [Tinker](https://thinkingmachines.ai/tinker/)